Delfi2007/logisync/docs/archive/old-testing-files/QUICK_START_TESTING.md

 **Email**: `demo@logisync.com`
 **Password**: `password123`

-### Create New Account
+### Or Create New Account
-Use the Register page to create a new account with:
+Use the Register page to create a test account with:
 - Full Name
 - Email address
-- Password (minimum 8 characters)
+- Strong password (shows strength indicator)

 ---